jhandsel/Unix-Tools/cuda.md

 sh cuda_11.5.1_495.29.05_linux.run --silent --toolkit --driver
 ```

+The `--silent` flag is needed on some systems as the installer fails to
+run ncurses properly.

 If you have installed the NVIDIA graphics driver, you can choose to install
 just the toolkit.
 It's a good idea to run `nvidia-smi` to check which version
 of the cuda driver is installed so you can match it with the toolkit version.